 Hind-milk: This type of milk occurs after the initial release of milk and contains higher levels of fat, and is necessary for weight gain.

 Both foremilk and hind-milk is necessary when breastfeeding to ensure the baby is receiving adequate nutrition and will grow and develop properly.
-You might alos be interested in taking a supplement that helps deliver vitamins, minerals, and nutrients that are important for healthy and plentiful breastmilk production.
+You might also be interested in taking a comprehensive breastfeeding supplement to help deliver vitamins, minerals, and nutrients that are important for healthy and plentiful breastmilk production.

 You may find the following books helpful.